Gauravkr7488/time-tracking-and-administration/README.md

 - now the follow link in not broken
 - now the follow lilnk works for the single line tasks too

+###
+Bugs:
+    - Follow link should work on anyfile which have the link
+    - closing the vscode should stop the task
+    - stating the vscode should start the extenion
+Feature:
+    - Can create a line of CSV from the Task

 ## For more information